“Can I do Borobudur and Prambanan in one day?“

-Borobudur and Prambanan complex both are huge!
-Walking and exploring around the temples compound are fun, but also quite a lot of walk.
+Borobudur and Prambanan complexes are both huge!
+Walking around and exploring the temple compounds is fun, but also quite hard work.

-I think that Prambanan temple tour can be a little bit tricky.
-According to Wikipedia there were a total of 240 temples standing in Prambanan.
+I think that the Prambanan Temple tour can be a little bit tricky.
+According to Wikipedia there are a total of 240 temples in the Prambanan complex.
 It’s that big!
 I’ve been to Prambanan more than three times and I still haven’t seen Candi Sewu (Sewu temple).
-The temple is located inside Prambanan temple complex, but pretty far away from main temples of Prambanan.
+The temple is located inside the Prambanan temple complex, but pretty far away from main temples of Prambanan.

 Budgeting For Your Day Trip

-For Discover Your Indonesia readers, a one day group tour of Borobudur and Prambanan will include breakfast.
+For Discover Your Indonesia readers, a one-day group tour of Borobudur and Prambanan will include breakfast.
 The cost also covers pick up and drop off at your hotel.
-The mini bus that takes you is modern and a driver who can speak basic English.
+The mini bus that takes you is modern and has a driver who can speak basic English.

 The entrance ticket to Prambanan and Borobudur costs are updated every year.
-Entrance for International visitors to Prambanan are higher than for Indonesian citizens and Kitas holders.
+Entrance for international visitors to Prambanan is higher than for Indonesian citizens and Kitas holders.
 Children below five can enter for free.
 The entrance fee to Setumbu Hill (for sunrise) is the same for domestic and international visitors.